PrasangiBandara/Githu-User-Finder/README.md

 Simple Single page application to search github user details using vanilla JavaScript and REST API

 Using this Single page application, Github user details can be find using his/her user name.
+Then it shows user details and details about repositories.
 <br>
 1. Searching Bar View<br><br>
 ![3](https://user-images.githubusercontent.com/73025102/228526241-bf8b2696-8f69-488e-8e31-0ccef1fb0978.png)
 <br>